-Most people think that mosquitoes are active only during the summer, but the truth is that, if the fall is warm enough, they might still be around for the majority of the autumn season.
-And although, mosquito-free state is really hard to achieve, there are multiple things you can do in order to not only avoid mosquitoes but to also get rid of most of them, so you can spend the fall time, not being bothered by mosquitoes.
+Most people think that mosquitoes are active only during the summer.
+The truth is that if the fall is warm enough, they might stick around for the majority of the autumn season.
+Even though a mosquito-free state is really hard to achieve, there are many things you can do to not only avoid mosquitoes but to also get rid of most of them.
+This will ensure that you can enjoy a mosquito-free fall.